1. Quick Start Guide - read this if you just want to learn how to use this add-on

 There was a FF4+ compatible version by Gozer, but it lacked the Tab flipping functionality.

 So essentially what I did was adding this functionality to Gozer's plugin, applying some other minor code changes and moreover changing the action for middle click on tab bar to "Restore recently closed tab".

 I find this much more useful than simply opening a new tab, which can be done by the appropriate button or double-click on the tab bar.
 Actually, I used to have an add-on called "Tab Clicking Options" do this for me, but unfortunately, this stopped working as well.
 So I added this functionality too.
 I hope you enjoy it.

-This add-on has been tested with all Firefox versions starting from 4 up to 29, under Windows XP, Windows 7 and Windows 8, on 32 bit and 64 bit systems.
+This add-on has been tested with all Firefox versions starting from 4 up to 36, under Windows XP, Windows 7, Windows 8/8.1, Linux and Mac OS X, on both 32 bit and 64 bit systems.